BGera89/DMLAB-home-assignment/README.md

 3. **Expanded Data Sources**:
    - Add options for users to query additional datasets or parameters from Open-Meteo.
    - Enable more granular data filtering and customization options.
+3. **Schema design in the database**:
+   - Right now the data just gets stored in the default public db schema.
+This could be imporved upon with more time.

+---

+## Why this project and architecture
+Weather data is interesting and I though I could create something unique by including and displaying air pollution data.
+It also allowed me to experiment with a lot of elements mentioned for the position (OOP, mircoservice architecture, UI development, containerization).
+I also found a really good free API without authentication where I could work around it's limiations.
+I could implement a small microservice communication with FastAPI.
+In the end I wanted to make something that could actually create some engagement from the users.
+I did this by providing an opportunity to check data for their city.

+I used the tech stack that I was familiar with (Postgres, Python, Docker and Python-Dash for the UI) so that's why they are written like this.
+I didn't experience drawbacks from these methods.
+Maybe the UI could be written in some other popular frontend framework like [Stremlit](https://streamlit.io/) which I always found interesting.

 ---